5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 We will come back to the schematic later…

 ## <a name='v.-creating-a-pinconfig'></a>V. Creating a PinConfig
 Audio Codecs support various Inputs and Outputs: Internal speakers and a mic (usually on Laptops) as well as Line-Ins and Outs (both analog and digital).
-These audio sources are injected into macOS by AppleALC as a long sequence of code (or "verbs") which form the the so-called `PinConfig`.
+These audio sources are injected into macOS by AppleALC as a long sequence of code (or "verbs") which form the so-called `PinConfig`.
+It's the single most important parameter to get Audio Inputs and Outputs working properly.

 "Verbs" consist of a combination of 4 components: the Codec's address, Pin Complex Nodes with Control Names, Verb Commands and Verb Data which has to be extracted from the Codec dump, corrected and injected into macOS via AppleALC kext.

-For more info on how to extract the verb data from the Codec dumpe *manually*, please refer to Parts 2 and 3 of [EMlyDinEsH's guide](https://osxlatitude.com/forums/topic/1946-complete-applehda-patching-guide/).
+For info on how to extract verbs from the Codec dump *manually*, please refer to Parts 2 and 3 of [EMlyDinEsH's guide](https://osxlatitude.com/forums/topic/1946-complete-applehda-patching-guide/).

-Luckily for us, we can use **PinConfigurator** to extract the Verbs from the Codec dump…
+Luckily for us, we can use **PinConfigurator** to extract the Verbs from the Codec dump automatically…

 ### Using PinConfigurator to create a PinConfig

 #### Default Method (keeps connected Nodes only)
+Preferred method if you just want to implement the default Codec configuration.

 1. Open **PinConfurator**
 2. Click on "File > Open…" (⌘+O) and open "codec_dump.txt"
 3. This will extract and import all the available audio sources from the Codec dump:</br>![PCnu01](https://user-images.githubusercontent.com/76865553/171392638-7a72f44b-8e13-4ff4-ae9e-9e24d11accda.png)